-- OsteoSponge is a form of demineralized bone matrix ("DBM") made from 100% human bone.
+• OsteoSponge is a form of demineralized bone matrix ("DBM") made from 100% human bone.
 Derived from trabecular (cancellous) bone, OsteoSponge is designed to provide a natural scaffold for cellular ingrowth and expose bone-forming proteins to the healing environment.
 The malleable properties of OsteoSponge enable it to conform to, and fill, most defects.
-Upon compressing the allograft, OsteoSponge springs back to fill the void.
-OsteoSponge's unique mechanical and osteoconductive properties in tandem with its osteoconductive potential make OsteoSponge an ideal bone graft for use in various orthopedic practices including spine, neurology, cranial/maxillofacial, trauma, plastic/reconstruction and general procedures where new bone growth is needed. - OsteoSponge SC is a form of OsteoSponge designed to fill bony defects in the subchondral region of joints. - OsteoSelect DBM Putty is designed to be easily molded into any shape and compressed into bony voids.
-We have validated a low-dose, low-temperature gamma sterilization process designed to provide maximum osteoinductive potential while still affording device level sterility.
-Every production batch of OsteoSelect is tested for osteoinductive bone growth characteristics allowing us to make that unique marketing claim. - OsteoSelect PLUS DBM Putty combines the exceptional cohesive characteristics of OsteoSelect DBM Putty with demineralized cortical chunks.
+OsteoSponge's unique mechanical and osteoconductive properties in tandem with its osteoconductive potential make OsteoSponge an ideal bone graft for use in various orthopedic practices including spine, neurology, cranial/maxillofacial, trauma, plastic/reconstruction and general procedures where new bone growth is needed.

+- OsteoSelect DBM Putty is designed to be easily molded into any shape and compressed into bony voids.
+We have validated a low-dose, low-temperature gamma sterilization process designed to provide maximum osteoinductive potential while still affording device level sterility. - OsteoSelect PLUS DBM Putty combines the exceptional cohesive characteristics of OsteoSelect DBM Putty with demineralized cortical chunks.
 OsteoSelect PLUS is designed to deliver differentiated handling properties and ensure patient safety through validated, terminal sterilization.
-Each lot of OsteoSelect PLUS DBM is tested for osteoinductivity in vivo prior to being released.
-OsteoSelect PLUS is indicated as a bone void filler and bone graft substitute in the pelvis, extremities, and posterolateral spine.
+Each lot of OsteoSelect PLUS DBM is tested for osteoinductivity in vivo prior to being released. - 3Demin is a family of allografts that maximizes osteoconductivity and the osteoinductive potential of human bone.

-- OsteoWrap is 100% human cortical bone demineralized through a proprietary process to make the graft flexible while maintaining allograft integrity.
-This product has various applications in orthopedic, neurological, trauma, oral/maxillofacial and reconstructive procedures.
-OsteoWrap is designed to wrap around non-union fractures to assist with fusion or be used in conjunction with a hardware plate system.
-Additionally, this product is intended to provide the surgeon with superior handling characteristics as the allograft can be easily sized using surgical scissors or a scalpel and is designed to withhold sutures or staples for fixation. - 3Demin is a family of allografts that maximizes osteoconductivity and the osteoinductive potential of human bone.
 They consist of 100% demineralized cortical bone with excellent, malleable handling characteristics, and are distributed as a sterile allograft.
 Our 3Demin products are easily hydrated with any biocompatible liquid, making them an ideal option for various bone grafting applications.
-They are most commonly used in spinal fusion procedures.
+They are most commonly used in spinal fusion procedures. - OsteoFactor is a uniquely processed allograft that contains retained growth factors found within the endosteum layer of allograft bone.
+Unlike the various growth factor-based products on the market today, OsteoFactor is not limited to a single growth factor but contains a wide array of naturally occurring proteins and peptides that support bone formation and remodeling. - OsteoVive Plus is a growth factor enriched cellular bone matrix created through a proprietary processing method.
+The combination of viable cells, growth factors and DBM fibers results in an allograft containing higher concentrations of growth factors than other cellular allografts.